hexalang/Hexa/docs/reference.md

 ### Interfaces

-Compared to traits, interface is a runtime feature (via reflection and virtual methods if the platform supports it).
+Compared to traits, an interface is a runtime feature (via reflection and virtual methods if the platform supports it).
 Interfaces are parsed the same way as classes.

 ```hexa
 // Parsing rules same as of classes